5 World Trade Center: New building

+The plans were delayed due to disputes over who would redevelop the five towers.
+The PANYNJ and Silverstein ultimately reached an agreement in 2006.
+Silverstein Properties ceded the rights to develop 5 and 1 WTC in exchange for financing with Liberty bonds for 2, 3, and 4 WTC.
 The Deutsche Bank Building began undergoing deconstruction in March 2007, which was finally completed by 2011.
 During this time, work along Liberty Street involved preparing the northern quadrant of the site for development.
 After site preparation work was done, construction began on the Vehicular Security Center and Liberty Park, which are both complete as of 2016.